Soferity/GamePortal/README.md

 </details>

-Lunox allows you to easily perform unit conversions, file conversions, OCR operations, QR operations, HTML-CSS-JS-JSON operations and many other leading operations with the various infrastructure it offers.
-Some Lunox's features in summary are:
+Soferity: Game Portal it allows you to have a fun and good time with the various types of games it offers.
+Some Soferity: Game Portal's game types in summary are:

 -   It looks modern
 -   Wide variety